-The viability of public charter schools and funding for these schools and the District of Columbia Public Charter School Board is dependent on the consensus of current and future administration of the District of Columbia Government.
+The viability of public charter schools and funding for these schools and the District of Columbia Public Charter School Board is dependent on the consensus of current and future administration of the District of Columbia.
 Any future change in dynamics could adversely affect the operation of public charter schools.

 The District of Columbia Public Charter School Board is subject to various litigation and claims arising out of the course of its operations.
 While the results of the lawsuits cannot be predicted with certainty, management does not believe these matters will have an adverse effect on the organization's overall financial position.
 The organization assumes the liability for most risk including, but not limited to, property damage and personal injury liability.
 Such risks are covered by the purchase of commercial insurance.
-Workers compensation coverage is provided through a retrospective policy, wherein premiums are recorded based on the ultimate cost of the experience to date of workers in similar occupations.
-Judgments and claims are recorded when it is probable that an asset has been impaired or a liability has been incurred and the amount of loss can be reasonably estimated.